syntax-iq/API/README.md

 **401 Unauthorized** - Either no authentication credentials were provided or they are invalid.

-**402 Payment Required** - Account does not have a enough credit to perform request.
+**402 Payment Required** - Account does not have enough credit to perform request.

 **429 Too Many Requests** - You've hit the rate limit, wait a bit.